jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 These constraints often necessitate non-destructive testing protocols to preserve specimen integrity for subsequent analyses or practical implementation.
 Such preservation requirements preclude certain invasive methods, such as drilling mounting holes or applying permanent adhesives.
 Furthermore, surface integrity considerations may extend to protective coatings, where paint degradation needs to be prevented.
 Beyond these foundational demands, the #glspl("lie") must demonstrate a higher strength characteristics than the test specimens to prevent unintended failure modes that could compromise experimental validity @Rossow_2014.
 A notable distinction exists between testing standardized versus complex structures.
 While standardized geometries often benefit from existing test facilities and established protocols, complex geometries typically require custom-manufactured #glspl("lie").
-The subsequent sections examine in detail the individual load introduction methods presented in @tab_30.
+The subsequent parts of this section examine the individual load introduction methods presented in @tab_30 in detail.

 // --------------------------------- sandbag -------------------------------- //
 Sandbags serve as one of the most traditional and economically viable approaches to wing load application.
 Their implementation on small aircraft structures is particularly common, as illustrated in @fig_56.
+Profile-conforming collets encase the wing's cross-sectional contour and act as load transfer interfaces, as depicted in @fig_57.
+These devices typically operate in conjunction with load harnesses and crane systems.
+Wooden construction is prevalent for collets, comprising upper and lower sections secured through metal fasteners.
+Interface protection between the collet and wing surface can be achieved through intermediate cushioning materials.
+The next #gls("lie") mentioned in @tab_30 are air cushions.
+This is a method where a balloon-like cushion is filled with gas.
+They can be positioned at specific load introduction areas and actuated through cylinder compression.
+Hydraulic cylinders offer another load introduction method.
+These actuators can either connect directly with the test specimen through adhesive pads or integrate with auxiliary #glspl("lie").
+The pads, constructed from polymeric materials, serve dual functions: distributing loads across specified surface areas and providing protective contact surfaces. @fig_58 demonstrates an implementation where adjustable cylinders connect to collets for structural testing of a fighter aircraft @leski2016full.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/0_Sandbags.png",